poorna1995/gptarchitecture/README.md

   - `K`: Key matrix
   - `V`: Value matrix
   - `attention_scores`: Attention weights calculated using softmax
+  - `context_weights`: The weighted sum of value vectors, representing the context for each token
 - **Description**: Computes attention scores to weigh the relevance of each token in the context of others, allowing the model to capture long-range dependencies.
+The context weights are calculated by multiplying the attention scores with the value matrix, yielding a weighted representation of the input tokens.

 #### Feed Forward Network